1zboro1/t5_Messages/README.md

 # Messages App
-### MERN stack SPA where you can find users and send them messages.
+### MERN stack SPA where you can send messages to users from database.